python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/contributing-guidelines.md

 5. **Follow the [Python Discord Code of Conduct](https://pydis.com/coc).**
 We aim to foster a welcoming and friendly environment on our open source projects.
 We take violations of our Code of Conduct very seriously, and may respond with moderator action.
+6. **Disclose usage of AI.**
+If you use AI tools to assist with your contributions, disclose this in the pull request description.

 <br/>